 For this source, you can either add LinkedIn user URLs or usernames (one username per line) then click Add to Extracted Users button

-All users extracted from your Sources will be sent to Extracted Users tab.
-The Connector tool will then go through the list and send a connection request to each person.
+Users that were gathered from the sources you indicated are sent to the Extracted Users tab.
+The tool will then go through each one of the users on that list and send a connection request.

 All users that received a connection request is recorded on the Results tab.
 From here, you will see some useful information such as: